timbru31/quickjira/README.md

 You can now open up a JIRA issue within a second - in your current or a new tab.

 Just configure the "base url" and you are ready to go!
-The settings are synced via your Google account across other browsers.
+The settings are synced via your browser's account (if signed in) across other browsers.

 ## Features